modelscope/FunClip/README.md

   4. You can try changing the prompt to leverage the capabilities of the large language models to get the results you want;
 - 2024/05/09 FunClip updated to v1.1.0, including the following updates and fixes:
   - Support configuration of output file directory, saving ASR intermediate results and video clipping intermediate files;
-  - UI upgrade (see guide picture below), video and audio cropping function on the same page, button position adjustment;
+  - UI upgrade (see guide picture below), video and audio cropping function are on the same page now, button position adjustment;
-  - Fixed a bug introduced due to FunASR interface upgrade, which has caused some serious editing errors;
+  - Fixed a bug introduced due to FunASR interface upgrade, which has caused some serious clipping errors;
   - Support configuring different start and end time offsets for each paragraph;
   - Code update, etc;
 - 2024/03/06 Fix bugs in using FunClip with command line.